Dev4Coffee/GoogleAuth-2FA/README.md

 # Release Notes:
+03/07/2022
+- declaring an unsupported APP_MFA_STRATEGY now fails the application start with an easily understandable error message

 02/07/2022
 - fix bug "providing a correct password but wrong Google Authenticator code results in no error message."
 - fix Selenium tests failing to run because target system has no edge Driver installed.